GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ### Close the debugger

-When you're finished debugging, click the red square in the upper right corner of the debug pane.
+When you're finished debugging, click the red square in the upper left corner of the debug pane.
 IntelliJ asks whether to continue listening for snapshots in the background:

 ![](images/continuelistening.png)